artefactual/archivematica-devtools/README.md

 * reindex-backlogged-transfers: Seeds the Storage Service with information about all transfers in the transfer backlog.
 * stress-test-aip-indexing: Stress test Elasticsearch AIP indexing by repeatedly indexing test data.
 * sword-diagnose: Attempt to detect any issues in AtoM/SWORD configuration when setting up DIP upload to an AtoM instance.

+### ensure-fits-characterization

+*Versions*: Archivematica 1.6

+ensure-fits-characterization does one thing: it creates a FITS characterization rule for all format versions that lack one.
+If a format version lacks characterization rules altogether, do nothing because the default FITS characterization will handle those cases.

 ### graph-links